My husband and I are planning a 3 week tour of Malaysia this July. We thought we would drive from KL and want to cover the max, suggestions?

 Langkawi is a beaut, I am uncertain if you actually can take cars there, so make sure to check in advance.
 Never having driven to the Highlands I can definitely recommend the "Jungle Train" for some breathtaking scenery, not sure what the nature is like when driving.
 Since you mentioned your diverse interest and given your mobility, you may want to consider a day/night in Singapore to contrast Malaysia and it's former constituent.
 Culture and food is exceptional.

 NB: as your plan comprises only the peninsula I won't go into details about Borneo.
-Should you require a plan B, it is very recommendable and cheap flights can be found at www.airasia.com about 6 years agoAnswered by David via WorldNomads.com
+Should you require a plan B, it is very recommendable and cheap flights can be found at www.airasia.com almost 7 years agoAnswered by David via WorldNomads.com

 Hey Pip!
 I suggest staying at local's homes when you're in Malaysia!
 Malaysia is popular for it's homestays. it's cheaper than staying at hotels and your host can also teach you more about the malaysian culture or introduce you to other locals (maybe if you're lucky you'll get a homecooked malaysian meal :D )

 Try sites like www.travelmob.com for Asia pacific destinations.
 I used that once and it was quite user friendly!
 You can also try other sites like 9flats.com..
-Cheers! about 6 years ago
+Cheers! almost 7 years ago